East Pakistan Air Operations (1971): Deciding factors of the East Pakistan defense plan

-Mobility of Pakistan forces were hampered due to the above factors, and they also feared being ambushed by Mukti Bahini if they moved at night.
+Mobility of Pakistan Forces were hampered due to the above factors, and they also feared being ambushed by the Bangladesh Forces, if they moved at night.
 Pakistani planners expected the PAF to last 24 hours in the east, so IAF dominance would pose considerable threat to Pakistan troop convoys and can unhinge any strategy depended on mobility.
 The fortress concept was adopted; the planners decided on a single defensive deployment of troops on the border, which went against the troop deployments advocated by earlier plans.
 This was done to stick to the GHQ order of not surrendering any territory to the Mukti Bahini.
 When devising troop deployments, the planners mixed political considerations with strategic ones and envisioned a forward-leaning defence in depth: